 It’s important to note that patient engagement is not a static journey, but one that should continue to evolve over the lifetime of a patient.
 For many health systems, this represents a very different construct for thinking about patient treatment – in other words, engagement does not begin and end with a single encounter.

-The key is to provide a personalized journey, specific to each individual patient.
+The key is to provide a personalized journey, that’s hyper-targeted towards each individual patient.
 Active patient engagement involves engaging consumers based on specific information (demographic, psychographic, social, behavioral, etc.), all of which can be managed with a healthcare CRM solution.

 Armed with this information, healthcare organizations can build, launch, and manage multi-channel campaigns to target specific demographics, consumers at risk, consumers with specific conditions, etc. to effectively engage patients in their own care.

-What’s more, health systems need to understand at what stage patients are in the “engagement tree” (i.e., awareness, treatment, etc.) in order to increase the likelihood of that person getting and staying engaged.
-This involves measuring patient interaction points with health analytics, helping to anticipate patient needs, what issues they might have with their current care, and how to craft messaging so it’s relevant to that specific person.
+What’s more, health systems need to understand at what stage patients are in the “engagement tree” (i.e., awareness, treatment, etc.) in order to increase the likelihood of that person becoming and staying engaged.
+This involves measuring patient interaction points with health analytics, helping to anticipate patient needs, assessing what issues they might have with their current care, and crafting messaging strategically so it’s relevant to the individual.

-With consumers becoming more discerning than ever before, fostering patient engagement isn’t just a best practice – it’s critical.
-Hospitals need to do more than engage patients during a single encounter, however; they need to find ways to engage patients throughout the entire continuum of care, helping them to stay engaged.
+As consumers become more discerning than ever before, fostering patient engagement isn’t just a best practice – it’s critical.
+Hospitals need to do more than just promote engagement during a single encounter: They need to find ways to engage patients throughout the entire continuum of care, maintaining regular communication and providing content, resources, and reminders to foster an ongoing relationship.
+After all, those consumers with a consistent relationship with a PCP cost the system one-third less.

-The end result is, of course, patients who more proactively manage their own care and health systems that empower them to do so.
+The end result is, of course, patients who more proactively manage their own care – and health systems that empower them to do so.
+It’s a win-win.